YangLing0818/VideoTetris/README.md

 ## News Update
 - [x] Paper [VideoTetris](https://arxiv.org/abs/2406.04277) released
-- [x] Release the inference code for compositioanl video generation based on VideoCrafter2
+- [x] Release our inference code of VideoTetris for compositioanl text-to-video generation
 - [x] Release our finetuned StreamingT2V for long video generation based on our filtered dataset
 - [ ] Release the code for our LLM spatio-temporal planning
-- [ ] Release the training/inference code of our long compositional video generation
+- [ ] Release the training/inference code of long compositional video generation
 - [ ] Release the checkpoint of our long compositional video generation

 ## Introduction